-Research philosophy or paradigms of research explores the origins, characteristics, and growth of knowledge.
-Simply, research philosophy refers to one’s perspective on how data about a phenomenon should be gathered, examined, and applied.
+Research philosophy examines the origins, nature, and development of knowledge.
+It defines an individual’s perspective on the methodologies used for collecting, analyzing, and utilizing data related to a topic.
 While the concept of knowledge creation may seem profound, you are actively involved in knowledge creation through your dissertation.
 You will gather both secondary and primary data and analyze it to address the research question, generating new knowledge.

 Philosophical Perspectives in Research